-Most circuits, including every circuit to consider the question, apply the 'discovery rule' to determine when a claim for infringement accrues, such that the Copyright Act's statute of limitations does not begin to run until the plaintiff becomes aware, or reasonably should have been aware, of the infringement.
-93 In 2020, in Sohm v.
+Most circuits, including every circuit to consider the guestion, apply the 'discovery rule' to determine when a claim for infringement accrues, such that the Copyright Act's statute of limitations does not begin to run until the plaintiff becomes aware, or reasonably should have been aware, of the infringement.
+[111] The US Supreme Court, however, has never addressed the issue and, in other contexts, has declined to recognise unwritten exceptions to the plain language of statutes of limitation.
+Moreover, even where lower courts agreed that the discovery rule applied, a dispute emerged as to whether the statute of limitations affects the period for which damages are available.
+In 2020, in Sohm v.
 Scholastic Inc, the Second Circuit held that, even though the plaintiff first learnt of infringing acts during the limitations period, and thus his claims were not time-barred, he could not recover damages for acts occurring more than three years prior to the commencement of suit.
-94 Earlier this year, the Ninth Circuit reached a different conclusion.
+[112] In 2023. the Ninth Circuit reached a different conclusion.
 In Starz Entertainment, LLC v.
-MGM Domestic Television Distribution, LLC, the Ninth Circuit held that, as long as a plaintiff brings suit within
+MGM Domestic Television Distribution, LLC, the Ninth Circuit held that, as long as a plaintiff brings suit within three years of discovering infringing acts, it may seek damages regardless of when those acts occurred.
+[113] Lower courts in other circuits also had reached different conclusions on whether damages are available for infringing acts occurring more than three years prior to the filing of the complaint.
+[114] Earlier this year, however, the US Supreme Court resolved the issue.
+Assuming without deciding that a copyright claim is timely if brought within three years of when the plaintiff discovered the infringement, the Court held that a copyright plaintiff can recover damages for any timely copyright claim, no matter when the infringement occurred, rejecting the argument that damages should be limited to the three-year period prior to the filing of the suit.
+[115]